French Income Tax

 Unfortunately you're unlikely to see your name in the credits!

 French property - many types of property investment schemes have provided substantial tax reductions - often to the surprise of newcomers to France.
 If you are interested in rental property - it is worth taking a further look.
 “Malraux” and “Monument Historique” continue and remain the best methods for reducing tax on high incomes.
-For further information on reducing taxes via French property investments, and our currently preferred schemes, please contact us.
+Standard income-earners may wish to consider investing in new or renovated properties in “difficult” areas under the “Pinel” scheme - especially if you consider the area is undergoing significant improvement - although bear in mind the restrictions on rents and tenant incomes.

 3. Invest in your own French business

-Setting up business in France is not as difficult as you may think - several million have been created in France - mostly as small personal companies.
+Setting up business in France is not as difficult as you may think - several million have been created in France - mostly as small personal companies - and President Macron has simplified and encouraged entrepreneurship further.

-Many types of business will however be subject to specific regulations.
+Many types of business are however subject to specific regulations.
 For example, setting up a Gîte or Chambre d'Hôte involves taking account of:

 - Competition rules (to protect restaurants and hotels)

-- Insurance rules (eg special insurance being required for swimming pools)
+- Insurance rules (eg special insurance for swimming pools)

-Small companies have a choice between the "auto-entrepreneur", "micro-entreprise" or the "real" system, and professional advice should be taken to determine which is the most advantageous.
+Small companies have a choice between the "micro-entrepreneur", "micro-entreprise" or the "real" system, and professional advice should be taken to determine which is the most advantageous.